WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ## Use cases

-A site owner wants to speed up cross-origin/site navigations on their pages.
-They want to get the same performance improvement on cross-origin navigation as they do on same-site navigation.
+A site owner wants to speed up cross-origin navigations on their pages.
+They want to get the same performance improvement on cross-origin navigation as they do on same-origin navigation.

 Their current implementation options are limited:
 * Use Speculation Rules API or another means of speculatively loading resources without a privacy-preserving proxy. **This exposes client IP addresses to 3P origins.**